foundinblank/study1adults/09finaldata.md

 ANOVAs
 ------

-Here, ANOVAs are done with **Direction Included.** Gist first, with Tukey's comparisons.
+Here, ANOVAs are done with **direction Included.** Gist first, with Tukey's comparisons.

 ``` r
 # Gist ANOVA.
 We have to make participant-level means first.